 Project’s Overview

-In this project, we wrote codes for the widely used models of earning management.
+This project presents code implementations for four widely-used earning management models.
 These models calculate discretionary accruals with varying assumptions.
-Four well-known models are 1.
-Jones (1991)
+Four well-known models are:

-In the first step, we calculate the models variables and then estimates the model to find discretionary accruals, a proxy for earning management.
+In the first step, we calculate the model’s variables and then estimate the given models to find discretionary accruals, a proxy for earnings management.
 Further details of the project are given below:

-- We then construct the X1-X4 of the models from accounting variables.
+• We then construct variables X1-X4 of the models from accounting variables.

-- We uses the Compustat variable names, however, they can be easily changed to match variable names from any other database.
+• We use the Compustat variable names.
+However, they can be easily changed to match variable names from any other database.

-- Then estimate cross-sectional regressions within each year and industry, exlucing the focal firm
+• Then, we estimate cross-sectional regressions within each year and industry, excluding the focal firm.

 Our Stata Code